-Testing in 2015 was restricted to corvid (crow family) birds only (crows, ravens, jays, magpies).
+Testing in 2016 was restricted to corvid (crow family) birds only (crows, ravens, jays, magpies).
 Although we have occasionally found WNV positive individuals of other species, corvids are the most highly susceptible and therefore represent the most sensitive indicators.
-Also, corvids tend to develop higher virus levels in their bodies than other birds, which means that the virus can often be detected in our own laboratory the same day the bird was collected, using a rapid screening test.
-Birds testing negative on our initial screening may be sent to the University of California for confirmatory testing.
-During 2015, the WNV Hotline received 912 dead bird reports from Contra Costa County residents.
-Of those, 49 birds were collected for testing and 11 (22 percent) tested positive.
-Positive birds were scattered throughout Central County with a few in East County.
+Also, corvids tend to develop higher virus levels in their bodies than other birds, which means that the virus can be detected in our own laboratory the same day the bird was collected using a rapid screening test.
+During 2016, the WNV Hotline received 861 dead bird reports from Contra Costa County residents.
+Of those, 76 birds were collected for testing and 33 (43 percent) tested positive.
+Positive birds were scattered throughout Central County and East County with concentrations in Concord and Antioch.

-District Entomologist Steve Schutz, Ph.D. tests a dead bird's saliva for West Nile virus.
+District Scientific Programs Manager Steve Schutz, Ph.D. finishes testing a dead bird's saliva for West Nile virus.